DeeprajPandey/ashoka-cs.github.io/index.md

 ## Welcome, random Internet user!

-You are currently staring at what is the official website of the Computer Science Society at [Ashoka University], a not-for-profit liberal arts institution located in Sonepat, Haryana, India.
+You are currently staring at what is the official website of the Computer Science Society at [Ashoka University](http://ashoka.edu.in), a not-for-profit liberal arts institution located in Sonepat, Haryana, India.

 ### Who we are